sharktacos/OpenColorIO-configs/docs/Unreal.md

 Review Slay master materials and compare with MegaScans and to aiStandard. https://www.unrealengine.com/marketplace/en-US/learn/slay-animation-sample

 Include default textures for MM?
 How to export this?
+Hook color to emissive and SSS?
+Or should SSS be seperate master?
 Use ORM (just don't hook up O).